MicrosoftDocs/power-pages-docs/power-pages-docs/security/oauth-implicit-grant-flow.md

 ## Validate ID token

 Just getting an ID token isn't sufficient to authenticate the user; you must also validate the token's signature and verify the claims in the token based on your app's requirements.
-The public token endpoint provides the public key of the portal, which can be used to validate the signature of the token provided by the portal.
+The public token endpoint provides the public key of the site, which can be used to validate the signature of the token provided by the website.
 The URL for public token endpoint is: `<portal_url>/_services/auth/publickey`.

 ## Turn implicit grant flow on or off

 By default, implicit grant flow is enabled.
 If you want to turn off implicit grant flow, set the value of the **Connector/ImplicitGrantFlowEnabled** site setting to **False**.

-If this site setting isn't available in your portal, you must [create a new site setting](/power-apps/maker/portals/configure/configure-site-settings) with the appropriate value.
+If this site setting isn't available in your website you must [create a new site setting](/power-apps/maker/portals/configure/configure-site-settings) with the appropriate value.

 ## Configure token validity